Rodrix98/Rodrix98/README.md

 - 🤝 I’m open to work <!--  ADD CV   -->

-- ⚡ in the future I would like to be a game developer.
+- ⚡ In the future I would like to be a game developer.

 <br/>
 <br/>